Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Experiments

 \section{Experiments}

-In this section, we test the performance of our data reduction strategies proposed in Section \ref{sec:method} compared with baseline SSAT algorithms.
-In particular, we first conduct experiments to evaluate our selection-based methods in terms of robustness and efficiency advantages when integrated into the SSAT pipeline (Section \ref{sec:main results selection}).
-Then, we highlight the computational advantages of our approaches, particularly their capabilities of accelerating the convergence and reducing the total runtime of SSAT (Section \ref{sec:computational benefits}).
-Finally, we study the effectiveness of our DDPM fine-tuning schemes in further improving the efficiency of SSAT algorithms under a generative setup (Section \ref{sec:main results generation}).
-To begin with, we lay out the main experimental setup.
-All our experiments are conducted using a single A100 GPU.
-All the remaining details, including all the hyperparameters, for reproducing our experiments are provided in Appendix \ref{append:experimental details}.
+In this section, we evaluate the performance of our data selection methods (Section \ref{sec:main results selection}), discuss their computational advantages compared to full SSAT (Section \ref{sec:computational benefits}), and study the effectiveness of our guided DDPM fine-tuning schemes (Section \ref{sec:main results generation}).
+All our experiments are conducted on a single A100 GPU.
+Below, we briefly introduce the main experimental setup, where full details are deferred to Appendix \ref{append:experimental details}.

-\shortsection{Dataset} We test two image benchmarks in our evaluation, SVHN \cite{netzer2011reading} and CIFAR-10 \cite{alex2009learning}, both widely used in prior adversarial ML literature.
-We consider two scenarios in terms of the source of the utilized unlabeled dataset $\mathcal{S}_u$ for testing our selection-based strategies: (i) \emph{external}--using an external dataset, and (ii) \emph{generative}--using a synthetic dataset generated by some pre-trained generative model.
+\shortsection{Dataset} We consider two benchmark image datasets, SVHN \cite{netzer2011reading} and CIFAR-10 \cite{alex2009learning}, and two scenarios in terms of the source of the unlabeled dataset $\mathcal{S}_u$ for evaluating our methods: (i) \emph{external}--using an external dataset, and (ii) \emph{generative}--using a synthetic dataset generated by some pre-trained generative model.
 For external scenarios, we follow the implementation protocols outlined by Carmon et al. \cite{carmon2019unlabeled}.
 To be more specific, SVHN models are trained on $73$K labeled digit images from the original dataset, supplemented by $531$K extra unlabeled SVHN images.
 For CIFAR-10, the original dataset comprises $50$K labeled training images and $10$K labeled test images, where models trained using SSAT are augmented by an external unlabeled dataset $\mathcal{S}_u$ with $500$K images sampled from the $80$M Tiny Images (80M-TI) dataset.
-For generative setup, we adopt $1$M synthetic images generated by DDPM for both datasets, following the protocols documented by Gowal et al. \cite{gowal2021improving}.
+For the generative setup, we use $1$M synthetic images generated by DDPM for both datasets, following the protocols in Gowal et al. \cite{gowal2021improving}.